-The result is a pretty miserable feeling that nothing will ever be good again.
+The result is a miserable feeling that nothing will ever be good again.

 First and foremost, you need to give yourself time.
-Drinking didn’t change the structure of your brain overnight and it won’t be fixed that way either.
+Drinking doesn’t change the structure of your brain overnight, and it won’t be fixed that way, either.

 As your brain gets used to a normal amount of dopamine, it will start to reopen dopamine receptors.
 As that happens, your mood will improve.

-Additionally, you should try to increase dopamine naturally.
-You can do this by:
+Additionally, you can try to increase dopamine naturally.

 - Exercise regularly